Historic Window Rescue

 • Opening pocket door to access weights or cut a new door if one was not originally constructed

-• Squaring up sashes to make them function smoothly
+• Squaring up sashes and making them function smoothly

 Frame Restoration